-- In 2017 Australia signed a ten-year strategic partnership agreement with the European Southern Observatory (ESO). - In 2018, the management of the AAT was transferred to a consortium of Australian universities, with AAL as the consortium manager. - The SKA precursor telescopes (MWA and ASKAP) are in full-scale operations, and AAL has increased its involvement with high-energy astrophysics facilities. - Planning for the next Decadal Plan for Australian astronomy in 2024/25 has begun.
+- In 2017 Australia signed a ten-year strategic partnership agreement with the European Southern Observatory (ESO). - In 2018, the management of the AAT was transferred to a consortium of Australian universities, with AAL as the consortium manager. - The SKA precursor telescopes (MWA and ASKAP) are in full-scale operations, and AAL has increased its involvement with high-energy astrophysics facilities. - Preparation of the next Decadal Plan for Australian astronomy is well underway for release in 2025.

-The AAL Science Advisory Committee (ASAC) is tasked with providing AAL with strategic advice on the infrastructure requirements of the Australian astronomical community, to enable them to address the six key science questions for Australian astronomy, as described in the Australian Astronomy Decadal Plan:
+ASAC is tasked with providing AAL with strategic advice on the infrastructure requirements of the Australian astronomical community, to enable them to address the six key science questions for Australian astronomy, as described in the Australian Astronomy Decadal Plan:

 - 1. How did the first stars and galaxies transform the Universe? - 2.
-What is the nature of dark matter and dark energy?

-- 3. How do galaxies form and evolve across cosmic time? - 4.
+What is the nature of dark matter and dark energy? - 3.
+How do galaxies form and evolve across cosmic time? - 4.
 How do stars and planets form? - 5.
 How are elements produced by stars and recycled through galaxies? - 6.
 What is the nature of matter and gravity at extreme densities?

 ASAC may be asked specific questions by the AAL Board but will also have a remit to provide overview advice on developments in astronomy and their relation to the Decadal Plan and the Mid Term Review.
+ASAC meets quarterly via video conference.